Mongolian gerbil: Reproduction

-These rodents are widely used as subjects of testing within laboratories for a plethora of different reasons.
-These rodents are susceptible to carrying diseases and infections some transmitted sexually, much the subject of many experiments within labs.
-In the wild, Wild Mongolian gerbils breed during the months of February and October.
+In the wild, Mongolian gerbils breed in February and October.
 Males do not become sexually mature for about 70–80 days, while the vaginal opening occurs in females about 33–50 days after birth.
 For other gerbils such as the hairy footed gerbil, sexual maturity has a slightly earlier and longer window of 60-90 days in comparison with a later and shorter window for Mongolian gerbils, 70–84 days.
 Females reach sexual maturity shortly after this opening occurs.
 They experience oestrus cycles every 4–6 days.
 Mongolian gerbils are regarded as monogamous within science.
-Even with this said, many Mongolian Gerbils have still been found in laboratory tests regarding their sexual reproduction behavior to have shown signs of promiscuity and mating with other females while their monogamous partner is absent in laboratory setting.
-Gerbils are for the most part selective when it comes to picking a mate for copulation; though their selection process occurs more rapid than other species due to the high amount of gerbil population and shorter life span.
-An average litter size for the Mongilian Gerbil would be around 4–8 pups, if the litter only contains around 1–2 young then the mother will neglect them and they will die from starvation.
-Mongolian Gerbils are monogamous and mate with their selected partner for the rest of their time together, when one becomes widowed many gerbils refrain from seeking other mates to reproduce with.
+Even with this said, many Mongolian gerbils have still been found in laboratory tests regarding their sexual reproduction behavior to have shown signs of promiscuity and mating with other females while their monogamous partner is absent in laboratory setting.

+Gerbils are for the most part selective when it comes to picking a mate for copulation.
+An average litter size for the Mongolian Gerbil is around 4–8 pups.
+If the litter only contains around 1–2 young then the mother will neglect them and they will die from starvation.
+Mongolian Gerbils are monogamous and mate with their selected partner for life.
+When their mate dies, many gerbils refrain from seeking other mates to reproduce with.
 Males generally find new mates whereas females may not.
 When older females lose their mate they almost always give up on seeking reproduction.
-Their behavior tends to vary when faced with different settings, within the wild finding and selecting a mate is not a problem at all due to the high frequency of mates.
-Within a laboratory setting many gerbils tend to keep to themselves and refrain from copulation.
+Their behavior tends to vary when faced with different settings; in the wild, the large population of gerbils means that finding and selecting a mate is not a problem.
+Within a laboratory setting, though, many gerbils tend to keep to themselves and refrain from copulation.

 Behavior

 Gerbils are social animals, and live in groups in the wild.
-They rely on their sense of smell to identify other members of their clan, so it is important to use what is commonly referred to as the "split tank method" (or splitcaging) when introducing gerbils from separate litters.
+They rely on their sense of smell to identify other members of their clan.
 Gerbils are known to attack and often kill those carrying an unfamiliar scent.
+Groups of gerbils often have a "dominant" gerbil which may "bully" the others by humping them.